jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 You will learn about simulation and its different techniques in class and during the discussions.
 The gem5 simulator is designed so that is very powerful in describing widely varying systems, but this means it is also quite complex.
 With the purpose of simplifying system description, gem5's standard library has been developed to allow users to use ready made components and user friendly interfaces to describe their system.
-The gem5 standard libary (stdlib) is the digital world equivalent of going to your local BestBuy and picking the different components you need to build your computer system.
+The gem5 standard library (stdlib) is the digital world equivalent of going to your local BestBuy and picking the different components you need to build your computer system.
 Although, the components along with their names do not match the commercial products of Intel, AMD, and Nvidia.

 ### `gem5.components.boards`